EverettQuebral/EQFocuser/README.md

 #### Travis
 <img src="https://travis-ci.org/EverettQuebral/EQFocuser.png"/> https://travis-ci.org/EverettQuebral/EQFocuser
+Unfortunately, Travis can only test and build on a Mono in a Linux Environment, the test is failing as of this moment

 #### Description
 This is an open source project for controlling a stepper motor controlled by Arduino